CBJ 5, TBL 2: Garland’s Two Goals Fuel Blue Jackets’ Win Over Lightning

 (5:57 — CBJ Goal): Provorov's eighth, assisted by Denton Mateychuk (17) and Charlie Coyle (35), started a string of three straight Blue Jackets goals.

 (6:27 — CBJ Goal): Garland (10) had gone 24 games between goals.
 Now he has three in consecutive days for the Blue Jackets.
 His second-period tally gave Columbus its first lead.
-Kent Johnson (14) and Sean Monahan (20) contributed with the assists.
+Kent Johnson (14) and Monahan (20) contributed with the assists.

 CBJ GAME STATS TBL